Equity in IDEA: New Disproportionality Regulations and Supports

 Ohio’s Special Education Profiles currently include data on disproportionality related to identification and discipline of students with disabilities.
 In 2016, the federal Office of Special Education Programs revised IDEA regulations, clarifying the categories of discipline events that states must review.
 Currently, profiles include discipline data only on out-of-school suspensions and expulsions of more than 10 cumulative days.
 The expanded data will include all in-school suspensions, out-of-school-suspensions and expulsions.
 Other new data will include total disciplinary removals, including in-school and out-of-school suspensions, expulsions and removals by school personnel and hearing officers.

-The Department will share a preview of disproportionality data, for informational purposes only, via the 2017-2018 Special Education Profiles later in the school year.
-Beginning in 2018-2019, districts will be accountable for significant disproportionalities in the new categories.
-The delay in implementation allows districts to work with the Office for Exceptional Children and their State Support Teams to examine and improve their systems of support for students with disabilities.
+The Department will share a preview of disproportionality data, for informational purposes only, when implementation timelines are clarified.
+The data preview will allow districts to work with the Office for Exceptional Children and their State Support Teams to examine and improve their systems of support for students with disabilities.

 Implementing the New Regulations